The Chessmaster calling DeathlistPrecious. (Yes really. Go read Insanity Prerequisite.)

 Jade: Maybe they have lizard prints or something.
 Iíll go look.

-The end of Silent Nacht, Part 4 has a four way fight between the toughest sheriff's deputies in the county, a group of transformed teenagers who now resemble monsters and are winging their way through every fight, a new team of 'supervillains' who style themselves 'The Radical Squad' and who've all named themselves after outdated or plain ridiculous pieces of slang, and one of the local superhero teams, who are all (except for one) attention whores who are more focused on looking good for the cameras than on actual fighting.
+The end of Silent Nacht, Part 4 has a four way fight between the toughest sheriff's deputies in Los Angeles county, a group of transformed teenagers who now resemble monsters and are winging their way through every fight, a new team of 'supervillains' who style themselves 'The Radical Squad' and who've all named themselves after outdated or just plain ridiculous pieces of slang, and one of the local superhero teams (The Hollywood All-Stars), who are all (except for one) attention whores who are more focused on looking good for the cameras than on actual fighting.
 It's hilarious.

 In Yet Another Day As An Outcast, the Outcasts take on the Goobers in an arena match.
 They start off by summoning the Flying Spaghetti Monster.